nagasudhirpulla/taming_python/blog/skills/in_keyword_python.md

 	print('The name is {0}'.format(k))

 # this will print
-# The number is 1
+# The name is john
-# The number is 8
+# The name is smith
-# The number is 6
+# The name is tom
-# The number is 5
+# The name is Harry

 y = ['Nagasudhir', 'Lakshmi', 'Kishore'] for n in y: